Lavainmc/BeKit/README.md

 # BeKit
-editable kits plugin of minecraft spigot
+Editable kits plugin of minecraft spigot
+This is my first java project and this plugin still in alpha dev.
+You can help me improve this plugin